 Cats react in differing ways to this perennial, aromatic herb (Nepeta cateria) of the mint family:

-In fact, some cats have such a powerful response that their owners wonder if their cat has been drugged!
+Some cats have such a powerful response that their owners wonder if their cat has been drugged!
 Rest assured catnip does no harm to your precious pussycat.
 It does, however, have an effect on the pleasure centre of your cat’s brain.
 Specifically it is the chemical nepetalactone that triggers their response.
 This chemical is emitted from the catnip plant leaves when disturbed, releasing their aromatic oils and irresistible scent.

 Tips for Catnip Toy Play